giffgaff is a low-cost mobile network with coverage from O2. Goodybags start from £6/month and are flexible with no credit check required.

 |Picture Message (MMS)||16p|

-giffgaff’s Pay As You Go rates are reasonably expensive compared to some rival networks.
-For instance, you can get cheaper rates on O2 Classic Pay As You Go (just 3p/minute, 2p/text and 1p/MB), albeit this comes without benefits such as the free giffgaff-to-giffgaff calling.
+giffgaff’s Pay As You Go rates are reasonably expensive compared to rival mobile networks.
+For instance, you can get cheaper rates on O2’s Classic Pay As You Go (just 3p/minute, 2p/text and 1p/MB).
+However, this comes without some of the other benefits like free giffgaff-to-giffgaff calling.

-For more information, our guide to Pay As You Go mobile networks has a full side-by-side comparison of Pay As You Go rates.
+For more information, our guide to Pay As You Go mobile networks has a full side-by-side comparison of Pay As You Go rates on different networks.

-Another key benefit of giffgaff is the ability to make low-cost international phone calls.
-You can call abroad to countries like China and India from just 2p/minute (bizarrely, this is a lot cheaper than calling a phone number in the UK!).
+One key benefit of giffgaff is the ability to make low-cost international phone calls.
+You can call abroad to countries like China and India from just 2p/minute (bizarrely, this makes it a lot cheaper than calling a phone number in the UK!).
 You can also send international text messages for 8p each.